wavesplatform/ledger-app-waves/README.md

   "technical details" section below.

 - Just in general, you shouldn't trust others with your crypto-currency.

+Do not use this on your production Ledger Wallet.
+I'm not responsible if you lose your BURST or your other crypto-currencies on the same Ledger device.

+**I recommend using this only on a Ledger Nano explicitly earmarked for 'development' and one that does not contain keys for any crypto-currentcy you care about.
+Furthermore, I recommend it only for use on the Burstcoin testnet**

 As such, you agree to use this code AT YOUR OWN RISK: